nishantrayan/slider/README.md

 # slider
-to make everything easy for you.
+To make everything easy for you.